 We have a significant share of the available market in portions of our Scores segment and for certain services in our Applications segment, specifically, the markets for account management services at credit card processors and credit card fraud detection software.
 To increase our revenues, we must enhance and improve existing products and continue to introduce new products and new versions of existing products that keep pace with technological developments, satisfy increasingly sophisticated customer requirements and achieve market acceptance.
-We believe much of the future growth of our business and the success of our DM strategy will rest on our ability to continue to expand into newer markets for our products and services.
-Such areas are relatively new to our product development and sales and marketing personnel.
-Products that we plan to market in the future are in various stages of development.
+We believe much of the future growth of our business and the success of our DM strategy will rest on our ability to continue to expand into newer markets for our products that we plan to market in the future are in various stages of development.
 We cannot assure you that the marketplace will accept these products.
 If our current or potential customers are not willing to switch to or adopt our new products and services, either as a result of the quality of these products and services or due to other factors, such as economic conditions, our revenues will decrease.